‘Attack We Will’: Trump vows victory in Afghanistan, stays silent on troop levels

-Nothing that his "original instinct was to pull out, and historically I like following my instincts," Trump said in a prime-time address to the nation from Ft.
-Myer in Arlington, Virginia., that after he became president he realized a hasty withdrawal would cede ground to terror groups.
+Noting that his "original instinct was to pull out, and historically I like following my instincts," Trump said in a prime-time address to the nation from Ft.
+Myer in Arlington, Virginia, that after he became president he realized a hasty withdrawal from Afghanistan would cede ground to terror groups.

 "We are not nation-building again," Trump said before an audience of service members.
 "We are killing terrorists."

-The president provided few details, however, about how America would do that, leaving out of his 30-minute remarks any specific numbers about possible additional U.S. troops in Afghanistan or not revealing specifics of his war plans.
+The president provided few details, however, about how America would do that, leaving out of his 30-minute remarks any numbers about possible additional U.S. troops needed in Afghanistan and not revealing specifics of his war plans.

 "We will not talk about numbers of troops or our plans for further military activities," Trump said.
 "Conditions on the ground, not arbitrary timetables, will guide our strategy from now on."